Finding a Top Financial Advisor Firm in Barrington, Illinois

-    Among the firm's advisory team are certifications such as chartered life underwriter (CLU) (CLU), certified financial planner (CFP) and chartered financial consultant (ChFC) designations.
+The firm's advisory team has a variety of certifications, including the chartered life underwriter (CLU), certified financial planner (CFP) and chartered financial consultant (ChFC) designations.
 (Advisors may have more than one credential).

 Sequoia Wealth Management Background

 Robert Lyman founded Sequoia Wealth Management in 2014.
-He is the managing partner and sole owner.
+He is the managing partner and sole owner of the firm.

-The firm offers asset management that may include the advisory services of a third-party money manager.
+The firm offers asset management, which may include the advisory services of a third-party money manager.
 Asset management may also be part of advisory programs sponsored by LPL Financial that may be on wrap fee basis.
-Additionally, Sequoia Wealth provides financial planning and consulting and retirement plan consulting.
-Account minimums depend on the program, and generally range from $5,000 to $100,000.
+Additionally, Sequoia Wealth provides financial planning and consulting, including retirement plan consulting.

 Sequoia Wealth Management Investing Strategy